Timea Bacsinszky career statistics

 This is a list of career statistics of Swiss professional tennis player Timea Bacsinszky since her professional debut in 2004.
 Bacsinszky has won four singles titles and five doubles titles on the WTA Tour.
 She also partnered Martina Hingis to win a silver medal in women's doubles at the 2016 Summer Olympics.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.